 NOTE: This is an original research article.
 To date I am unaware of a study that has been done regarding metal pens spanning Late Antiquity through the Middle Ages to the Renaissance and Early Modernity.
 If you have any information about studies or papers on this subject please let me know!

 “There were no metal pens pre-17th century,” is the common wisdom one hears.
 After all why waste such a precious substance as metal on a mere writing instrument.
 Well, that shows you the thinking of the twenty first century person, not the thinking of the pre-17th century person.
 I was doing some research several years ago on ink wells and ran across something that blew this pre-conception out of the water.
 A month ago I was doing some follow-up research and ran across something that made my jaw drop.
-Metal nibs were not only made and used in the SCA time period but entire pens were made from metal and it goes back to at least the roman era of England.
+Metal nibs were not only made and used pre-17th century but entire pens were made from metal and it goes back to at least the roman era of England and Germany.